coolinmc6/analytics/Engagement-Games.md

 ![Value exchange examples](https://github.com/coolinmc6/analytics/blob/master/assets/images/value-exchange-examples.png)

 - the **Ladder of Engagement** is the “ongoing learning journey a new user embarks on to become an expert.”
+- Before your Ladder of Engagement, understand which "engagement game" you're playing.
+Start at the topmost rung (power users) and work down
+	+ What do you want your power users doing and why?
+	+ How should users arrive at this point?
+- Understanding what action(s) makes up the bottom rung of the engagement ladder is the most difficult as it is what gets users to that "activation" point; the first value exchange
+-

 [back to top](#top)